NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Introduction

-\mymodel provides a scalable, industry-ready solution through its continuous \mytab key interaction workflow, enabling seamless adoption in large-scale environments.
-Deployed in a FinTech company with 20,000+ developers, it handles thousands of daily code changes effortlessly.
-By allowing developers to perform complex tasks like refactoring or API call chains through simple "\mytab→\mytab→\mytab" actions, \mymodel eliminates manual instructions, reduces cognitive load, and minimizes context-switching, delivering an efficient and immersive coding experience.
+Proven at scale with over 20,000 developers at Ant Group, \mymodel is an industry-ready solution that streamlines complex coding tasks.
+Its core innovation is a continuous workflow where developers use simple \mytab key sequences (\mytab→\mytab→\mytab) to perform operations like refactoring.
+This unique interaction model eliminates manual steps, significantly reducing cognitive load and context-switching to create a highly efficient and immersive coding experience.

-We evaluate \mymodel using extensive real-world datasets from both open-source and industrial projects, highlighting its practical effectiveness.
-Experimental results show that the \mymodel-Location Model achieves 75.7\% accuracy in predicting the next edit location, while the \mymodel-Edit Model delivers a 27.7\% exact match rate (EMR) for generating intent-aligned code edits, outperforming several state-of-the-art (SOTA) models.
-Moreover, \mymodel reduces inference time to under 450ms by optimizing model performance on Nvidia L20 GPUs.
-Finally, training on our proposed \emph{SFT} and \emph{DAPO} datasets results in notable improvements on Qwen2.5-Coder-7B and Seed-Coder-8B-Instrcut models.
+We demonstrate the practical effectiveness of \mymodel using both open-source and industrial datasets.
+Our model achieves SOTA performance, with the Location Model reaching 75.6\% accuracy in predicting edit placement and the Edit Model delivering a 27.7\% Exact Match Rate (EMR) for generating intent-aligned code.
+By optimizing for Nvidia L20 GPUs, we ensure efficiency with an inference time of under 250ms.
+Additionally, our proposed SFT and DAPO datasets significantly improve existing Qwen2.5-Coder-7B and Seed-Coder-8B-Instruct models.

 Our key contributions are as follows.